idedic/foleon-dev-tools/README.md

 When you are done with the changes, please click "Save and reload" button, because Editor needs to reload to collect flags from local storage.

+Note: if you see `default` it means that there's no flag in the Editor's local storage, and it uses whatever is a default for that environment.
+If you set `deafult` it will remove that flag from the local storage.

 ### 🗂 "Open with..." section